prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ## The Stealth Gamer ($600)
 ![600 PC](/img/case/cuboid-r1.jpg "Cuboid R1"){: .img-small .img-right}

-This PC can run the newest titles in 1080p with 60 FPS including Destiny 2, [Battlefield 1](https://www.igdb.com/games/battlefield-1){:target="_blank"}, COD WW2, etc. Harnessing the power of the GTX 1060 and a new Ryzen CPU, it'll provide an outstanding overall experience.
+This PC fits inside of a [small micro ATX case](/budget-pcs/smallest-micro-atx-cases/) and can run the newest titles in 1080p with 60 FPS including Destiny 2, [Battlefield 1](https://www.igdb.com/games/battlefield-1){:target="_blank"}, COD WW2, etc. Harnessing the power of the GTX 1060 and a new Ryzen CPU, it'll provide an outstanding overall experience.

 It is sleek, refined, and low cost.
 For $600, you are getting a low profile PC that is quiet, powerful, and cheap.